 Empty plastic bottles, tubs, jars and jugs (plastic lids may be left on empty plastic containers)

-Empty glass jars and bottles (metal lids removed from glass containers)
+Empty glass jars and bottles (with metal lids removed from glass containers)

 Aluminum and steel food and beverage containers, such as cans and pie tins

 Cartons and liquid boxes—such as milk/soy/rice milk cartons and juice boxes (not juice pouches)

 Basic household and office papers such as:

 Corrugated cardboard (boxes do not have to be broken down or bundled)

 Greeting cards and gift wrap without glitter and foil

 Paperboard boxes (such as cracker and cereal boxes without liners)